scutcyr/dstc11-simmc2.1-scut-bds-lab/README.md

 ## Overview
 The [SIMMC2.1](https://github.com/facebookresearch/simmc2) challenge aims to lay the foundations for the real-world assistant agents that can handle multimodal inputs, and perform multimodal actions.
 It has 4 tasks: Ambiguous Candidate Identification, Multimodal Coreference Resolution, Multimodal Dialog State Tracking, Response Generation.
 We consider the joint input of textual context, tokenized objects and scene as multi-modal input, as well as compare the performance of single task training and multi task joint training.
+As to subtask4, we also consider the system belief state (act and slot values) as the prombt for response generation.
+Non-visual metadata is also considered by adding the embedding to the object.

 ### About Folder and File